 not communicate to the public any nonpublic information unless expressly authorized to do so.

-We will comply with all laws, rules, regulations and policies (collectively, the "Applicable Laws") that are applicable to our activities, and expect all our directors, officers and employees to obey the Applicable Laws.
+We will comply with all laws, rules, regulations and policies (collectively, the "Applicable Laws") that are applicable to our activities, and expect all our Board Members, Officers, Employees and Contractors to obey the Applicable Laws.
 Specifically, unless otherwise required by Applicable Laws, we are committed to:

 maintaining a safe and healthy work environment;